cappsyco/cosmic-applet-logomenu/README.md

 This is in a very early state and currently has no customisation available.
 The plan for features are:

-* Configurable distro logo (currently defaults to COSMIC, the thing that unites us all)
+* A better and more comprehensive solution for settings (currently you can only update the logo from within the menu itself)
+* Add / remove custom options
-* Hide / Show existing default launcher options
+* Hide / show default options
-* Complete customisation to add custom launchers, dividers and reorder everything to your liking
+* Reorder the menu and dividers among custom and default options as you please

 ## Install